SequAna-Ukon/VTK_CF/README.md

 It would be a good idea to familiarize yourself with the papers before starting the practical work.

 ## Location
 The practical will take place in room M739 from 09.00-16.30 on the 2-6th of December.
-It is currently unclear whether we will also have access to the room on the 9th of December.

 Abdoallah aka "Abdo", the current SequAna bioinformatician will be running the practical and will be there to assist you.